mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

 ![Add Facet Entity](./resources/assets/SearchPicsIntentBefore.jpg)

-...may become something like this when the facets are labelled.
+...may become something like this when the facets are labeled.

 ![Add Facet Entity](./resources/assets/SearchPicsIntentAfter.jpg)